 This recruitment will be used to fill full-time temporary Administrative Law Judge (ALJ) positions to address the increased volume of Employment Security cases in our Olympia, Spokane Valley, and Tacoma field offices.

-Interviews are anticipated to occur in mid June and late July 2021.
+Interviews are anticipated to occur in late August and late September 2021.

-OAH currently looking to fill 20 temporary Line Administrative Law Judge (ALJ) positions to address the Employment Security (ES) caseload backlog.
-On each of the start dates, listed above, OAH intends to have four new ALJs join the agency.
+OAH currently looking to fill temporary Administrative Law Judge (ALJ) positions to address the Employment Security (ES) caseload backlog. .

 - The initial temporary appointment will be for approximately 6 months with the ability to extend to 12 months or longer.